lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 It is possible to construct `CompositePublicKey`(s) to verify signatures from component keys stored in separate software or hardware keystores.
 Variations in the process to accommodate particular private key storage mechanisms are considered to be conformant to this document so long as it produces the same output as the process sketched above.

-## PreHash-Signature Generation {#sec-comp-sig-gen-prehash}
+## PreHash-Signature Mode {#sec-comp-sig-gen-prehash}

 This mode mirrors `HashML-DSA` defined in Section 5.4 of [FIPS.204].

-In the pre-hash mode the Domain separator {{sec-oid-concat}} is concatenated with the length of the context in bytes, the context, an additional DER encoded value that represents the OID of the Hash function and finally the hash of the message.
+In the pre-hash mode the Domain separator {{sec-domsep-values}} is concatenated with the length of the context in bytes, the context, an additional DER encoded value that represents the OID of the Hash function and finally the hash of the message to de signed.
 After that, the signature process for each component algorithm is invoked and the values are then placed in the CompositeSignatureValue structure defined in {{sec-composite-sig-structs}}.

 A composite signature's value MUST include two signature components and MUST be in the same order as the components from the corresponding signing key.

-The following process is used to generate composite signature values.

 ### HashComposite-ML-DSA-Sign signature mode

 This mode mirrors `HashML-DSA.Sign(sk, M, ctx, PH)` defined in Section 5.4.1 of [FIPS.204].

-In the pre-hash mode the Domain separator {{sec-oid-concat}} is concatendated with the length of the context in bytes, the context, an additional DER encoded value that represents the Hash and finally the pre-hashed message `PH(M)`.
+In the pre-hash mode the Domain separator {{sec-domsep-values}} is concatendated with the length of the context in bytes, the context, an additional DER encoded value that represents the Hash and finally the pre-hashed message `PH(M)`.

 ~~~
 HashComposite-ML-DSA.Sign (sk, M, ctx, PH) -> (signature)